 Includes all grades earned in all courses at Lone Star College System (includes developmental courses).

-Includes grades earned and all college level classes at Lone Star College System (does not include developmental courses).
+Includes grades earned and all college level classes at Lone Star College System (does include developmental courses).

 Students can confirm semester and cumulative GPA by visiting My Records online, by obtaining an Academic Advising Profile from the Admissions office at any Lone Star College System campus, or by seeing an advisor or counselor.